Snowflake-Labs/sf-guide-geospatial-analytics-ai-ml/README.md

 # Geospatial Analytics, AI and ML using Snowflake
 ### Overview

-In this quickstart, you will use H3, Time Series, Cortex ML and Streamlit for Analytics, ML and AI use cases.
+In this quickstart, you will use Geospatial functions, Time Series, Cortex ML and Streamlit for Analytics, ML and AI use cases.
 The quickstart is broken up into separate labs:

 - [Lab 1: Geocoding and Reverse Geocoding](https://github.com/Snowflake-Labs/sf-guide-geospatial-analytics-ai-ml/blob/main/geocoding_and_reverse_geocoding.ipynb)
 - Lab 2: Forecasting time series on a map